 They grow together with bilberries in our mountains – the tiny, bright red berries of acidic, bitter-sweet flavour.
 At least that’s what Slovak cranberries taste like.
 We don’t grow cultivated species as it is common in America or Canada.
 Our cranberries are not associated with Christmas or Thanksgiving dinners.
 In fact, they are very difficult to get in Slovakia, as they only grow in high altitudes.

 When my uncle went bilberry picking last week, he also brought back two buckets of cranberries, and was happy to share one with me.
 It was a precious gift worth a three-hour climb up to the picking site, and another long walk downhill with all the produce.
-I paid him in kind with a packet of flavourful plums and a home-made fruit pie.
+I paid him in kind with a packet of flavourful plums and a homemade plum pie.

 As it was a mix of ripe and underripe fruits, I thought my cranberries were perfect for a compote.
-I have tried this recipe I found on a Slovak cooking website, which yielded 3 jars of appetizing cranberry compote.
+The recipe below yielded 3 jars of appetizing cranberry compote.

 Cranberries are seen as number one natural cure for bladder inflammation in Slovakia.
 They are also thought to prevent tooth decay.
-Given the fact they are so hard to obtain in my country, we hold cranberries in great esteem.
+As wild cranberries are so hard to obtain in my country, we hold them in great esteem.